nestybox/sysbox/docs/debug.md

                         return err
                 }
 +               time.Sleep(time.Second * 30)
-                if err := sysbox.CheckHostConfig(context); err != nil {
+                if err := sysvisor.CheckHostConfig(context); err != nil {
                         return err
                 }

 ```

-# Debugger instructions
+## Debugger instructions

-Even though GDB offers Golang support, in reality there are a few key features missing today, such as proper understanding of Golang's concurrency constructs (e.g. goroutines).
-In consequence, in this document i will be focusing on Delve debugger, which is not as feature-rich as the regular GDB, but it fully supports Golang's runtime.
-Luckily, most of the existing Delve instructions fully match GDB ones, so i will mainly concentrate on those that (slightly) deviate.
+Even though GDB offers Golang support, in reality there are a few key
+features missing today, such as proper understanding of Golang's
+concurrency constructs (e.g. goroutines).
+In consequence, in this
+document i will be focusing on Delve debugger, which is not as
+feature-rich as the regular GDB, but it fully supports Golang's
+runtime.
+Luckily, most of the existing Delve instructions fully match
+GDB ones, so i will mainly concentrate on those that (slightly)
+deviate.

 * Installation: